DataLab-Platform/DataLab/doc/features/general/remotecontrol.rst

 Remote controlling
 ==================

-CobraDataLab may be controlled remotely using the `XML-RPC`_ protocol which is natively supported by Python.
-Remote controlling allows to access CobraDataLab main features from a separate process.
+DataLab may be controlled remotely using the `XML-RPC`_ protocol which is natively supported by Python.
+Remote controlling allows to access DataLab main features from a separate process.

 Supported features are the following: